MatthewBuchananAstley/nmap_local/README.md

 # nmap_local
-Script to nmap scan the local machine
+Script to nmap scan the local machine and report any surprising open ports to syslog.